Charlottesville Virginia is one of the most historic areas of the United States, home to three of the first five ...

 The easy way to get from Naples to Ft.
 Lauderdale is I-75.
-I decided, of course, to find a much more scenic and FUN route.
+I have driven it many times and one trip decided, of course, to skip the easy way and find a much more scenic and FUN route.

 Driving a series of surface streets and small roads with names like Oil Well Road and County Line Road, I was able to skirt along the northern edge of the southwestern Everglades.

-Traversing those small roads was a lot of fun and highly recommended.
+Traversing those small roads from Naples is a lot of fun and highly recommended.
 I ended up in Clewiston, where I hopped on highway 27 south to Alligator Alley (highway 84).